Nilasha-Indukuri/RAG-recommendation/README.md

 ## Contact Us
-We're excited to hear from you!
+I'm excited to hear from you!
 If you have any questions, suggestions, or need assistance, don't hesitate to reach out.
-Feel free to contact us via email at:
+Feel free to contact me via email at:
-- neg.jaafari@gmail.com
-- noorbakhsha1@gmail.com
-- Mehrnaz271380@gmail.com
+- nilasha.indukuri@gmail.com

 We're here to help and would love to hear about your experience using this project.